turingschool/mod-0-curriculum/session1/index.md

 At Turing, we teach <span class="vocab">web development</span>.
 This means that we build applications that live on the internet.

 If you're in the **Front-End Program**, you're going to be writing code that lives on the user's computer.
 For the sake web apps, it'll live within their web browser (ie. chrome).
 The Front-End is user facing, and can be thought of as the presentation layer.
 Fun frontend things include data visualization and interesting user interactions.
+Often, the front-end is referred to as `client side`.

 If you're in the **Back-End Program**, you're likely writing code that lives on a server somewhere.
 This may not interact with the end user directly.
 Instead, it's often the back-end's job to store and manipulate data that's sent from the front-end.
 Or search through data and present it to the front-end.
+Often, the back-end is referred to as `server side`.

 Front-End and Back-End technologies communicate via a protocol called <span class="vocab">http</span>.
 This stands for hypertext transfer protocol.
 Which in simple terms means that it is a standard for how data is sent back and forth over the internet.